 Oasis of the Seas also offers amenities that can only be found on Royal Caribbean International, such as twin FlowRider surf simulators, cantilevered whirlpools, an ice-skating rink, the H20 Zone kids aquapark, and the Royal Promenade, an interior boulevard that stretches nearly the length of the ship and flanked by restaurants, lounges and boutiques, among many others.

-Now I was only on ship for a day and evening, so could have in no way see or experience everything, but just wanted to highlight just a few of those amazing things that I did see, the tip of a amazing cruise ship!
+Now I was only on the ship for a day and evening, so could have in no way see or experience everything, but just wanted to highlight just a few of those amazing things that I did see, the tip of an amazing cruise ship!

 This was something that I didn’t want to miss, as I just couldn’t get my head around this concept on a ship.
 Believe me it really works!
 The revolutionary design means that Central Park, which is in the centre of the ship, is open to the sky.

-- Accommodation include 324 inward facing balcony staterooms with a view of Central Park
+- Accommodation includes 324 inward-facing balcony staterooms with a view of Central Park

-- Three retail outlets – Coach, the brand’s largest store at sea; Art Actually @Parkside Gallery; and Picture This – portrait studi
+- Three retail outlets – Coach, the brand’s largest store at sea; Art Actually @Parkside Gallery; and Picture This – portrait studio

 - Six restaurants/bars – 150 Central Park, Chops Grille, Giovanni’s Table, Park Cafe, Vintages and Trellis Bar